moiseevigor/moiseevigor.github.io/_posts/2026-08-27-forbidden-directions-transition-state.md

 <figure class="l-middle" id="fig-coronal-skeleton">
   <div style="text-align:center;">
     <img src="/public/img/posts/forbidden-directions-coronal-skeleton.png"
-      alt="3D rendering of the real 2012-03-07 active region: grey arcade field lines rising from the photospheric magnetogram floor, and orange field lines threading the detected coronal null, showing its spine and fan" style="max-width:min(100%,700px);width:100%;height:auto;border-radius:3px;">
+      alt="The real Sun rendered as a sphere textured with the full-disk SDO/HMI magnetogram of 2012-03-07, sunspot groups visible; above AR11429 a blue arcade of extrapolated field lines and orange field lines threading the detected coronal null marked by a star, with an inset close-up of the null's spine and fan" style="max-width:min(100%,880px);width:100%;height:auto;border-radius:3px;">
   </div>
   <figcaption>
-    <strong>The stage, rendered from real data.</strong> The 2012-03-07 active region
+    <strong>The stage, rendered from real data.</strong> The actual Sun of 2012-03-07
-    (AR11429, the X5.4-flare day), potential-field extrapolated from the real SDO/HMI magnetogram (the floor).
-Grey: the arcade over the strong flux.
-Orange: field lines threading the detected coronal null (★) — its spine rising, its fan sweeping away.
+    (the X5.4-flare day): the full-disk SDO/HMI magnetogram textured on the solar sphere — the dark and bright specks are real sunspot groups — with the AR11429 potential-field extrapolation embedded at its true disk position and height scale.
+    Blue: the arcade over the strong flux.
+Orange: field lines threading the detected coronal null (★); the inset card is the close-up — its spine rising, its fan sweeping away.
 Every curve is a field line of the real extrapolation; nothing is drawn by hand.
+Pipeline:
-    Pipeline: <code>research/preferred-directions/scripts/render_real_assets.py</code>.
+    <code>research/preferred-directions/scripts/render_real_assets.py</code>.
   </figcaption>
 </figure>